An Introduction to Bacterial Vaginosis

 Bacterial vaginosis is an overgrowth of bacteria in the vagina.
 It can be caused by a number of things including poor hygiene, douches, multiple sexual partners, and perfumed soaps.
 Only women get BV, but it’s thought that it can be passed by men onto their sexual partners.

 Yeast Infection is also an overgrowth, but in this case, it’s Candida yeast.
 You’re especially susceptible to it following a course of antibiotics.
 Either men or women can get this infection.

-The reason that yeast infections and BV are difficult to differentiate is that they both can have vaginal discharge.
+The reason that they are difficult to differentiate is that they both can have vaginal discharge.
 However, it has a different quality.